logto-io/logto/.github/CONTRIBUTING.md

 ### Add connectors (optional)

-Run `pnpm cli connector add --official -p .` to add all Logto official connectors.
+Run `logto connector link -p .` to link all local connectors.
+You can also use `logto connector add <name> -p .` to install connector from NPM.

 See [Manage connectors](https://docs.logto.io/docs/tutorials/using-cli/manage-connectors) for details about managing connectors via CLI.

 ## Start dev